pavoltravnik/maxims-of-law/maxims-of-law.md

 Nemo cogitur rem suam vendere, etiam justo pretio.
 No one is bound to sell his property, even for a just price.
 Sed vide Eminent Domain.

 Nemo contra factum suum venire potest.
-No man ca contradict his own deed.
+No man can contradict his own deed.
 2 Inst.
 66.

 Nemo damnum facit, nisi qui id fecit quod facere jus non habet.
-No one is considered as committing damages, unless he is doing what he has no right to do. dig.
+No one is considered as committing damages, unless he is doing what he has no right to do.
+Dig.
 50, 17, 151.

 Nemo dat qui non habet.
 No one can give who does not possess.
 Jenk.
 Cent.
 250.

 Nemo de domo sua extrahi debet.
 A citizen cannot be taken by force from his house to be conducted before a judge or to prison.
 Dig.
 50, 17.
 This maxim in favor of Roman liberty is much the same as that "every man's house is his castle."

-Nemo debet esse judex in propri caus .
+Nemo debet esse judex in propria causa.
 No one should be judge in his own cause.
 12 Co.
 113.

-Nemo debet ex alien jactur lucrari.
+Nemo debet ex aliena jactura lucrari.
 No one ought to gain by another's loss.

 Nemo debet immiscere se rei alienae ad se nihil pertinenti.
 No one should interfere in what no way concerns him.

 Nemo debet rem suam sine facto aut defectu suo amittere.
 No one should lose his property without his act or negligence.
 Co.
 Litt.
 263.

 Nemo est haeres viventes.
 No one is an heir to the living.
 2 Bl.
 Com.
 107; 1 Vin.
 Ab.
 104, tit.
 Abeyance; Merl.
-R p. verbo Abeyance; Co.
+Rep. verbo Abeyance; Co.
 Litt.
 342; 2 Bouv.
 Inst. n.
 1694, 1832.

 Nemo ex suo delicto melioroem suam conditionem facere potest.
 No one can improve his condition by a crime.
 Dig.
 50, 17, 137.